 - Very low price for a TV package

 - Limited availability

-If you’re looking for a great TV package on a budget, look no further than the AT&T U-verse U-Family plan.
+if you’re looking for a great TV package on a budge, look no further than the AT&T TV ENTERTAINMENT package.
 This package has two things going for it that make it one of the best TV deals around: the low monthly cost and a very low price per channel.

 Most providers have entry-level packages that start around $60.00 per month.
 U-Family is just $35.00 per month for the first 12 months, which is a fantastic price.
 Even better, the price per channel is only $0.19—that’s less than the entry-level packages from other providers.
 DIRECTV, AT&T’s other TV service, has a similarly priced entry-level package, but it offers fewer channels, so it can’t quite compete on pure cost.

-U-verse offers more value than just a low price too.
-The U-verse Total Home DVR is quite good, and the company has had a reputation for good customer service for several years.
+AT&T TV offers more than just a low price too.
+The company has had a reputation for good customer service for several years.
 AT&T also ranks highest in customer satisfaction for channel lineup in our annual survey.
 In all, it’s hard to go wrong here—if you can get it, that is.
 Limited availability is the biggest downside for U-verse.

 - Tons of channels to choose from